Movers and consumers often need the services of an international mover to enable a move between Canada and a location outside of North America.

 If you are moving to an overseas country, we highly recommend that you refer to IAM's Country Guides.
 IAM’s Country Guides provide customs information for more than 170 countries and territories around the world.
 Detailing the documents needed for duty-free import and the specific policies of a country/territory, these comprehensive guides help ensure that customs processes go as smoothly as possible for both the mover and the moving customer.

 Competition is high and box rates are soaring!
 CAM is hearing that the upcharge on containers is now about $7,000 … compared to the pre-pandemic cost of about $2,000.
 There is speculation that shippers could be looking at rates up to $20,000 before the end of 2021.
 Vessels originating in Asia are dropping containers in the US and are returning to Asia empty – because they make more money getting back quicker for the next load that they do waiting for the ship to be loaded.
 With the severe shortage of containers and capacity and waiting time increasing to 10-20 days, there seems to be no limit as to what companies will be paying to secure a box.
-Here are articles about this evolving situation.
+Here are articles about this situation as it evolved last year.

 - July 8, 2021 - FMC onboard for Biden's ocean carrier 'crackdown'